maduwanthaj/ntp-server/README.md

-# ⏱️ Lightweight Chrony NTP Server in Docker 🐳
+# Lightweight Chrony NTP server in Docker ⏱️

 A minimal, efficient Docker container running **Chrony** as an NTP server, designed for lightweight time synchronization with a customizable configuration.